kolkhis/tech-notes/perl/regex.md

 This means they're not used for capturing, they're only used for checking if a condition is true.

+Any characters matched by a lookahead or lookbehind (or "lookarounds") are not captured and are not accounted for when performing substitutions.

 ### Lookahead Matching
 Lookaheads check if a pattern comes after another pattern.